ethanhammond/northwind-node/README.md

 To kill the mongoDB server, type `killall mongod` in a terminal window.
 This can also fix errors caused by having more than one instance of mongoDB running at a time.
 ___

+Note: Curl json POST to localhost currently doesn't return json data at the moment.